pallets/flask/docs/installation.rst

 you have shell access.
 So first: what does virtualenv do?
 If you are like me and you like Python, chances are you want to use it for another project as well.
-Now the more projects you have, the more likely it is that you will be working with different versions of Python itself or at least an individual library.
+Now the more projects you have, the more likely it is that you will be working with different versions of Python itself or a library involved.
 Because let's face it: quite often libraries break backwards compatibility and it's unlikely that your application will not have any dependencies, that just won't happen.
-So virtualenv to the rescue!
+So virtualenv for the rescue!

 It basically makes it possible to have multiple side-by-side